Sinova/Collisions/README.md

 new Collisions.Polygon(Number x, Number y, Array points [, Number angle = 0, Number scale_x = 1, Number scale_y = 1])
 ```

-Creates a new Polygon body to be used for testing collisions
+Creates a new polygon to be used for testing collisions

 <table>
 	<tr>